 - Applications will be reviewed by the Awards Committee of the Graduate Council and a list of recommended recipients sent to the Dean of the Graduate School for final review.

 Students are not eligible if:

 - They are previous winners of the fellowship.

 - They intend to hold any form of assistantship or another UNC scholarship while receiving the dissertation fellowship.

-- They will be in full-time practicums/internships/externships or full-time employment.
+- They will be in full-time paid employment.